113ll3/Ibmclouddocscli/plugins/registry/index.md

 <dl>
 <dt>--format FORMAT</dt>
 <dd>(Optional) Format the output elements by using a Go template.

 For more information, see [Viewing information about images](../../../services/Registry/registry_cli_reference.html#registry_cli_listing).

 </dd>
 <dt>IMAGE</dt>
-<dd>The full {{site.data.keyword.Bluemix_short}} registry path to the image that you want to inspect, which is in the format `namespace/image:tag`.
+<dd>The full registry path to the image that you want to inspect, which is in the format `namespace/image:tag`.
 If a tag is not specified in the image path, the image tagged `latest` is inspected.
-You can inspect multiple images by listing each private {{site.data.keyword.Bluemix_short}} registry path in the command with a space between each path.</dd>
+You can inspect multiple images by listing each private registry path in the command with a space between each path.</dd>
 </dl>

 ## bx cr image-list (bx cr images)
 {: #bx_cr_image_list}

-Displays all images in your {{site.data.keyword.Bluemix_short}} account.
+Displays all images in your {{site.data.keyword.Bluemix_notm}} account.

 ```
  bx cr image-list [--no-trunc] [-q, --quiet] [--include-ibm] [--format FORMAT]